tabcat/rough-opal/REPORT.md

 This was identified as the most difficult part in the grant proposal.

 It's still possible to have a naive Zzzync replicator for experimental usage fairly quickly.
-However, I didn't see this as worth it and am looking at designing system for use longterm.
+However, I didn't see this as worth it and am looking at designing a system for use longterm.

 During the grant I did [chat about this with Irakli](https://github.com/web3-storage/w3protocol/issues/154#issuecomment-1311854803) from web3storage who always has some good information.